eejai42/conceptual-model-completeness-conjecture-toe-meta-model/physics/README.md

 ### Narrative
 #### CMCC Physics Extension
 Traditional physics modeling often separates each domain—classical mechanics, quantum mechanics, relativity—into bespoke toolchains and file formats.
 This isolation complicates integrated analyses, such as bridging quantum wavefunctions with large-scale relativistic frames or observer-based paradoxes.
-The CMCC Physics Model solves this by encoding all relevant physics concepts—like quantum states, measurements, observer frames, cosmic structures, or classical bodies—in the same ACID-compliant environment.
+The CMCC Physics Model solves this by encoding all relevant physics concepts—like quantum states, measurements, observer frames, cosmic structures, or classical bodies—in the same Snapshot-Consistent environment.
 Observables, wavefunction amplitudes, gauge fields, and branching structures appear as aggregator-driven records, decoupled from any one programming or simulation language.
 Even advanced, multi-observer paradox scenarios are captured via relationships and aggregator constraints.
 This data-first approach, shared across the entire CMCC ecosystem, encourages cross-domain synergy.
 For instance, a single aggregator can check both quantum entanglement measures and classical gravitational parameters in the same query.
 The result is a single coherent data architecture that scales smoothly from fundamental quantum processes up to cosmic evolution, all while remaining Turing-complete and interpretation-agnostic.